Marzuh/1ot/README.md

 Springboot application with connection to DB.
 Used liquibase for DB migrations.
 Created auditable table, function and trigger.
 BE executed scheduled task every 30 min, that option can be changed in application.properties.
 Also used shedlock, so BE can run on several pods and scheduled job will execute only once.
 Created endpoint for receiving all location names and another endpoint for filtered pagination search.
-Was added custom mapper to handle with 1 - * - 1 table connections.
+A custom mapper was added to handle with 1 - * - 1 table connections.

 **_Why RestTemplate was chosen_**
-I have chosen restTemplate because request to weather API can be done in synchronous way.
+RestTemplate was chosen because request to weather API can be done in synchronous way.
 For asynchronous and thread non-blocking requests WebClient will be better choice.

 **_Feature development_**
-Features were developed in own git branches.
-Because I developed personally, then the main branch is strait.
+Features were developed in their own git branches.
+As well as I was the only developer, the main branch looks plain.

 ## In progress

 ### Known issues and not finished tasks

 - If launch web application through gradle then process will not stop properly, you must be able to do this manually.
-- Web UI needs improvement with responsive design.
+- Web UI needs to be improved with a responsive design.

 ### Implementations that were not finished

 - Swagger.
 Rest controller classes and methods are annotated.
-- Think about data representation.
-Because for test assigment I show skill of using mapper for complicated request and pagination.
-One way of improvement is change request so that only forecast objects are searched in DB and @click on any of them send next request for all place forecast linked to given forecast.
-Other way is change UI.
+- Need to think more about data representation.
+The current implementation designed as it is designed because for the test assigment I show my skill of using mapper for a complicated request and pagination.
+One way of improvement is to change request so that only forecast objects are searched in DB and @click on any of them send next request for all place forecast linked to given forecast.
+Other way is to change UI.
 Right now if forecast have any place, then places will count as item.
 If no then forecast itself will be counted as item.

 ## Good to implement

 - Pinia.
-Good to add for storing filters values when we are moving in out SPA.
+Good to add for storing filters values when user is moving inside SPA.
 - Multiselect with text input with autocomplete for place search options